-Nyion Duty Belts- We currently have 14 sworn personnel who perform L-1 inspections.
-We are budgeting for 2 nyion duty belts to replace equipment that becomes unserviceable due to wear and or damage.
-The duty belts include the belt, holster, magazine holder, Tazer holster, handcuff case, baton holder, and flashlight holder. the nyion belts are far more durable and appropriate for wear during inspections on CMV's due to the dirt and grease, and maneuvering under the CMV's.
-The duty belts are \$400 each for the 2 belts for a total of \$800.
+Duty Belts - We currently have 14 sworn personnel who perform L-1 inspections.
+We are budgeting for one complete duty belt and additional belt items to replace equipment that becomes unserviceable due to wear and or damage.
+The duty belt include the belt, holster, magazine holder, Taser holster, handcuff case, baton holder, and flashlight holder.
+Total cost is a total of \$500.

-Printers- We are budgeting for 4 in car printers to replace printers that no longer function.
+Printers - We are budgeting for 4 in car printers to replace printers that no longer function.
 These are thermal printers installed inside vehicles of troopers or mobile team inspectors to print Vehicle Examination Reports and citations to give the CMV drivers at the time of inspection.
-These printers are purchased from a competitive bid process for \$400 each.
-This totals \$1,600.
+These printers are purchased from a competitive bid process for \$405 each.
+This totals \$1,620.